Malware Analysis Report

 You will receive a PDF that does contain an attack.
 The attack will deliver and execute another program onto your VM environment.

 It will be your job to use malware analysis methods learned from this class or on your own to document specific characteristics and behaviors of the malware.
-You will need to employ the methods learned in HW01 and HW02 to collect traffic from the malware.
-You will also need to provide some yara signatures derived from static analysis, similar to what’s described in HW04.
+You will need to employ the methods learned in HW01 to collect traffic from the malware.
+You will also need to provide some yara signatures derived from static analysis, similar to what’s described in HW02 and HW03.
+You will also need to use the techniques from HW04 to perform some dynamic analysis to identify the actions taken by the malware upon successful execution.

 A basic outline of the report is provided below.
-The PDFs will be sent to you on Monday April 24th 2017.
-However, some examples you can use to test your analysis skills and tools will be posted in blackboard.
+The PDFs were sent to you on Monday April 23rd 2017.

 PDF Static Analysis